Creating a funnel chart

-- You can use Discrete Color Rules to color the chart based on the different groups.
+- You can use color rules to color the chart based on the different groups.
 For example, leads can be given a different color than Quotes or Sales.

-- If you want the coloring to be more dynamic based on the values, you can set up states by comparing the measure and the hierarchy value (step) to a certain target.
-More information on how to set up states can be found here.
+- If you want the coloring to be more dynamic based on the values, you can set up states to compare the measure and the hierarchy value (step) to a certain target.
 (Sec 3.1 and 4.2 of this article are particularly helpful for the funnel chart.)

 A formatted funnel chart could look like this.
 Now you can use this chart on any dashboard.